 Sarah returned to South Dakota in 2005.
 Prior to that, she worked for Studio Five Architects in Minneapolis.
 She led the design of a $1 million remodel of the University of Minnesota women's basketball team locker room suite in historic Williams Arena.
 She also served as the Owner's Representative assistant project manager during the design and construction of the $100 million Elmer L. Andersen Human Services Building for the State of Minnesota.

 Sarah is a graduate of Yankton High School and was elected Governor of South Dakota Girls State in 1987.
 She was a South Dakota Miss Basketball finalist in 1988 and went on to play basketball at Vanderbilt University.
 In 2020, she was inducted into the South Dakota High School Basketball Hall of Fame.
 Today she is a Strong Towns and bicycling advocate, and a proud member of the AIA's "Communities by Design" and "Custom Residential Architects Network."
 She served for six years on the Yankton Area Arts Association Board of Directors.
 She is married to Gregg Homstad.

 Glenn H. Mannes

-Glenn Mannes has practiced architecture in Yankton for over 40 years.
-Although he is now semi-retired, he continues to contribute to our projects in a variety of important ways.
-A highly respected designer and problem solver, Glenn has dedicated his professional life to designing high-quality buildings that have enriched communities throughout the region.
+Glenn Mannes practiced architecture in Yankton for over 40 years.
+He is now fully retired.
+A respected designer and problem solver, Glenn dedicated his professional life to designing high-quality buildings that helped enrich communities throughout the region.